pauldublanche/Coursera-Data-Science-Specialization/2- R programming/README.md

 It includes weekly quizzes, codes for the assignments, and needed data.

-  *Week 1: Background, Getting Started, and Nuts & Bolts *Week 2: Programming with R
+-Week 1: Background, Getting Started, and Nuts & Bolts -Week 2: Programming with R
-  *Week 3: Loop Functions and Debugging
+-Week 3: Loop Functions and Debugging
-  *Week 4: Simulation & Profiling
+-Week 4: Simulation & Profiling